An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Hypothesis Testing and Multiple-Network Normality

-\citet{tang_semiparametric_2017} proposes a similar test statistic to \citet{li_two-sample_2018} based on Procrustes alignment of the scaled eigenvectors of each graph and shows that their test statistic concentrates about a constant determined by the distributions of each graph which can also be viewed as the analogue of $\mu_n$ in the limit theorem for \citet{li_two-sample_2018}.
-However, \citet{tang_semiparametric_2017} does not study the explicit limiting distribution of their test statistic, and their main results depend primarily on a concentration inequality for the Frobenius norm difference between the scaled eigenvectors; see also \citet{agterberg_nonparametric_2020,athreya_numerical_2023} for similar concentration results.
+The paper \citet{tang_semiparametric_2017} proposes a similar test statistic to \citet{li_two-sample_2018} based on Procrustes alignment of the scaled eigenvectors of each graph and shows that their test statistic concentrates about a constant quantity determined by the distributions of each graph.
+This constant can also be viewed as the analogue of $\mu_n$ in the limit theorem for \citet{li_two-sample_2018}. \citet{tang_semiparametric_2017} does not study the explicit limiting distribution of their test statistic, and their main results depend primarily on a concentration inequality for the Frobenius norm difference between the scaled eigenvectors.
+See also \citet{agterberg_nonparametric_2020,athreya_numerical_2023} for similar concentration results.